nens/threedi-docs/source/a_releasenotes_3di_mi.rst

 **3Di Models & Simulations 3.10.0**

-- NetCDF files with spatio-temporal rain (raster time series) can now be uploaded through the simulation wizard TOPDESK 2310 0176 (#527)
+- NetCDF files with spatio-temporal rain (raster time series) can now be uploaded through the simulation wizard (#527)

 - Added option to add project name to a simulation (#517)

-- Bugfix: 3Di Modeller Interface crashes if schematisation checker has too many warnings.
-TOPDESK 2401 0123 (#528)
+- Bugfix: 3Di Modeller Interface crashed if schematisation checker has too many warnings (#528)

 - Bugfix: Pressing Enter when searching for a 3Di model or simulation template in the Simulation Wizard no longer closes the dialog

 **3Di Schematisation Editor 1.10.0**

-- Added processing algorithm "Map (impervious) surfaces to connection nodes"
+- Added processing algorithm :ref:`map_surfaces_to_connection_nodes`

-- No longer commit changes in processing algorithms "Manhole bottom levels from pipes" so you can check your edits before committing them.
+- No longer commit changes in processing algorithms :ref:`manhole_bottom_level_from_pipes` and :ref:`map_surfaces_to_connection_nodes` so you can check your edits before committing them.
 This fixes some stability issues with these processing algorithms.

-- Add documentation (in the tool itself) to processing algorithm "Manhole bottom level from pipes"
+- Add documentation (in the tool itself) to processing algorithm :ref:`manhole_bottom_level_from_pipes`